 We have three spaces available for hire at reasonable prices.
 We can host private screenings, corporate events, meetings, social groups, conferences and birthday parties.
 Contact [email protected] for further details.

 Our main cinema seats 193 with 4 wheelchair spaces.
 Projection is 2K digital with the capability to play DCP, DVD or run a laptop presentation.
-We have two radio mics which are available for your use.
-Please note, currently there is no stage lighting other than the general ‘House Lights’.
+We have two radio mics which are available for your use plus simple-to-use stage lighting.

 Our second screen seats 52 with 2 wheelchair spaces.
 Projection is 2K with the capability to play DCP or DVD or run a laptop presentation.
 We can also hook up gaming consoles.